xplodman/Perfect-food/README.md

     - Admins can cancel orders except those in complete status.
     - Ratings of completed orders are also displayed.

-4. **Booking Management:**
+4. **Reservation Management:**
-    - Admins can view a list of all bookings, change booking statuses from pending to in progress and from in progress to complete.
+    - Admins can view a list of all reservations, change reservation statuses from pending to in progress and from in progress to complete.
-    - Admins can cancel bookings except those in complete status.
+    - Admins can cancel reservations except those in complete status.
-    - Ratings of completed bookings are also displayed.
+    - Ratings of completed reservations are also displayed.